testing

 • but tests are still important!

-• what I to do is to turn experiments into tests
+• what I do is to turn experiments into tests

 experiment-driven testing